raquo/Waypoint/README.md

 )
 ```

-Remember that you need to actually scroll to the scroll position when loading the page.
+Remember that your code needs to actually scroll to the desired scroll position when loading the page.
 You can probably just do this when switching from a different type of page to the type of page that remembers its scroll position.
 Treat scroll position as a sort of "uncontrolled input" in React terms, if that makes sense.

 Lastly, normally you fire `router.pushState` to update the current page.
 But in case of updating current scroll position, you should instead fire `router.replaceState`, otherwise you will litter your browser history with a bunch of useless scrolling records.